Alutha Moshani shares how a career in information systems can help drive change.

 After graduation, she landed a job at Accenture Consulting and was “over the moon” until she soon realized that a culture of non-stop work didn’t mesh with the kind of family life she wanted to have.
 Again, the data was clear, and she made the difficult decision to leave a desirable job after one year, eventually moving to Sanlam, where she acts as a liaison for IT services between SGT and business units within the Sanlam Group.

-Here are five data-point insights Alutha gleaned from her information systems career
+Here are five data-point insights Alutha gleaned from her information systems career in STEM

 1. IN DIFFICULTY, FIND DISTINCTION